Nickelodeon GUTS!

 Fireworks and Glowsticks!

 The best part of the early summer has to be the fireworks.
 Every year we'd get out of school a little bit in June, and that whole week was just spent hanging out, vegging out, and getting used to not having to put up with that daily school grind for once.
 The days were hot, long, and spent doing... well, nothing.
+That was usually more my speed, as I'm a creature of comfort.
 But summer has to start sometime, and that was always the 4th of July.
 If you didn't know by now, I'm American, and I'm sorry.
 But...
 Cookouts, fireworks, and glowsticks!
 Let the summer begin!

 Even though it's illegal here, people were always firing them off from their backyards anyways.
 So we might've had a local puff here or there to "ooh" at, but as evening set in, we'd set out in search of the town displays.
 We'd fight the miles of traffic and spend a half hour just finding a spot to park, and often get there half into it and have to find another one to go to.
 Grand finales could be seen from miles away, so we'd chase down any puff of color in the sky as the crackles rumbled here and there in the dark.
 Once or twice we'd get a little too close and the ash would actually start falling down on us (like this one time when I was sitting up in the jungle gym at a local field), and that would just rock my world!
 "The closer, the better!"
 I used to think.
 But my parents always kept us at a safe and car-convenient distance... sometimes my brother and I would even sit on the roof of the car to watch them.